EdgarLozano185519/100-Days-of-Python/r1-log.md

 This is my fault completely.
 However, I have been working on another project, which is on another repository.
 And I believe it helps in improving my Python abilities.

-This project has to be kept private.
+This new project has to be kept private.
 So I decided not to include my updates for it in this repo.

 But I took a break from the other project and am now committing to learning about Django development for potential future jobs.